What is Dependency Injection?

 Rule #2: Take What's Yours

-Don't be misled and don't let yourself pass the dependencies of your dependencies.
-Just pass your own dependencies.
+Don't be confused and don't accept the dependencies of your dependencies.
+Accept only your own dependencies.

-Thanks to this, the code using other objects will be completely independent of changes in their constructors.
-Its API will be more truthful.
-And above all, it will be trivial to replace these dependencies with others.
+Thanks to this, code that uses other objects will be completely independent of changes to their constructors.
+Its API will be more accurate.
+And most importantly, it will be straightforward to substitute these dependencies with others.

 New Family Member

-But let's do it smartly.
-We create an interface under the original name:
+But let's do it cleverly.
+We create an interface using the original name:

 interface Logger